-The 2021-2023 State of Rhode Island SNAP-Ed plan aims to prevent or reduce health disparities such as diet-related chronic diseases and obesity in the RI low-income population.
+The 2021-2023 State of Rhode Island SNAP-Ed plan aims to prevent or reduce health disparities such as diet-related chronic diseases and obesity in people with low incomes in RI.
 The RI SNAP-Ed plan focuses on improving nutrition and physical activity behaviors, addressing food insecurity, and enhancing health-related policies, systems and environments.
-These priorities are delivered to SNAP-eligibles through a multilevel approach: direct and indirect education to the target audience; policy, systems and environmental (PSE) efforts within each socio-ecological model layer that reinforce healthy behaviors in the target audience; and a social marketing initiative that captures the cultural diversity within the state and expands the reach of RI SNAP-Ed work.
+These priorities are delivered to the SNAP-Ed eligible population through a multilevel approach: direct and indirect education to the target audience; policy, systems and environmental (PSE) efforts within each socio-ecological model layer that reinforce healthy behaviors in the target audience; and a social marketing initiative that captures the cultural diversity within the state and expands the reach of RI SNAP-Ed work.

-The four projects of this plan provide this multilevel approach to RI SNAP-Ed eligible individuals of all ages in a variety of community settings including preschool students in Head Start programs; elementary-aged students in public schools within core cities; parents with children of all ages; adults and seniors in job training programs, at food pantry and retail locations, and in housing sites and community centers.
+The four projects of this plan provide this multilevel approach to RI SNAP-Ed eligible individuals of all ages in a variety of community settings including preschool students in Head Start programs; elementary-aged students in public schools within core cities; parents with children of all ages; adults and older adults in job training programs, at food pantry and retail locations, and in housing sites and community centers.
 Using evidence-based curricula, the primary objectives are to improve fruit and vegetable, whole grain, and plant-based protein consumption; decrease sugar-sweetened beverage and energy-dense snack consumption; and improve parental feeding practices and food resource management skills.
 Results of extensive formative, process, outcome and impact evaluations will guide current and future programming.